Palo Alto veers toward compromise on East Meadow bikeway

 Council members welcomed the compromise.
 Council member Alison Cormack lauded the project for improving public access from south Palo Alto to the city's new bike bridge over U.S. Highway 101.
 The structure at Adobe Creek is tentatively scheduled to open in late October.

 Vice Mayor Pat Burt called the new bikeway "a missing link" in commute routes to the many schools in the area, including JLS Middle School, Fairmeadow Elementary School and, further west, Gunn High School.
 Sylvia Star-Lack, the city's transportation manager, noted that biking has become increasingly popular for local students.
-The percentage of JLA students biking went up from 48% to 70% between 2009 and 2019.
+The percentage of JLS students who bike went up from 48% to 70% between 2009 and 2019.
 At Gunn High, the percentage went up from 33% to 50% over the same period.

 "For this coming school year, later start times for JLS, Gunn and all our secondary schools could result in an even higher rate in biking and walking as parents' working schedules may no longer align with morning school drop-off which is now later," Stark-Lack said.